H2CO3/Sparkling/doc/semantics.md

 §1.7.
 Scope.
 Scope is a the set of places in the code from where an identifier is visible.
-All global functions have global visibility (i. e. they are visible across all source files).
+All named functions have global visibility (i. e. they are visible across all source files).

 §1.7.1.
 Function bodies and the top level program have separate scope: